-Locations and frequencies of monitoring that is performed to demonstrate compliance with the WQBELs in Appendices 2 through 13 of Order No. R8-2024-0001 must be consistent with the locations and frequencies specified in the relevant TMDL and, as appropriate, any approved TMDL monitoring plans.
+Locations and frequencies of monitoring that is performed to demonstrate compliance with the WQBELs in Appendices 2 through 14 of Order No. R8-2026-0034 must be consistent with the locations and frequencies specified in the relevant TMDL and, as appropriate, any approved TMDL monitoring plans.

+Permittees must test for the Constituents shown in Table C.1.

+Table C.1 – List of Constituents within Watersheds